If you want to build better relationships between managers and team members, having regular one-on-one meetings helps.

 On this page are sample one-on-one meeting agendas for you to use, copy, or even download as Word Docs or copy as Google Docs.

-For more tips on having great one-on-one’s, also check out the FAQ at the bottom of this page or visit our whole library which includes 80+ agenda template examples. 👇
+That's it as far as the one-on-one agenda templates go!
+But you still need to have your one-on-one.
+For more tips on having great one-on-one’s, also check out the FAQ at the bottom of this page. 👇